 A focus on how your product’s features benefit buyers is crucial at this point.
 Consumers want to know if your product or service fits them well.
 Comparing benefits and how you rise above the competition as a solution proves valuable.

-Beware that gimmicks and forcing a fit fails to work in the long run.
+Beware that gimmicks and forcing a fit to fail to work in the long run.
 This is the reason quality leads are so important.
 A poor fit between product and consumer breeds unhealthy relationships and decreased retention.

-Engaging buyers and building relationships at this stage comes through white papers, expert guides, case studies, data sheets, demo videos, webinars and live interactions.
+Engaging buyers and building relationships at this stage come through white papers, expert guides, case studies, datasheets, demo videos, webinars, and live interactions.
 Done well, this copy builds trust and nurtures leads.
 Again, you grow your influence as a thought leader in your niche.

-A compelling call-to-action helps seal the deal and convert consumer to customer.
-A well-designed and perfectly placed button or strategically chosen offer are premium content options which nudge the buyer to take this final step down the funnel.
+A compelling call-to-action helps seal the deal and convert a consumer into a customer.
+A well-designed and perfectly placed button or strategically chosen offer are premium content options that nudge the buyer to take this final step down the funnel.